 Coughing after eating can be very annoying for you as well as others around you.
 You may feel very uncomfortable if you have to cough after a nice meal with family or friends.
 Cough after a meal can be very painful and distracting.

 Do you often think Why do I cough after I eat?
 Have you ever worried about cough at the dining table?
-Do you feel embarrassed with cough at family dinners or business lunches?
+Above all, do you feel embarrassed with cough at family dinners or business lunches?

 Well, if you say yes, you are not alone.
 There are many people out there who too often cough after eating.

 Coughing after eating is a condition that has been attracting some medical attention lately.
-There has been a good amount of research into ‘coughing after eating’ worldwide.
+Moreover, there has been a good amount of research into ‘coughing after eating’ worldwide.